Immigration Requirements

 Acceptable Financial Support Documents:

-- All statements/letters must be in English and account holder name Romanized (using the English alphabet).
-Unofficial translations are acceptable.
+- All statements/letters must be in English and the account holder name must be easily identifiable.
+Unofficial translations are accepted.

 - All statements/letters must be dated within the past 3 months at the time of submission.